chapmanjacobd/journal/fun/onelinelyrics.md

 I can solve other people's loneliness.
 But I can't solve my own loneliness

 The best spies are the ones who do not know they are spies

+everything is in a constant state of decay and regrowth